Moving to Breckendridge: 7 Things to Love About The Breck Life

 Breckenridge Job Market

 Breckenridge has a very healthy job market for a town of its size.
 Not only does it cater to service industry jobs, but Breckenridge is also home to many companies in a variety of industries, with plenty of options for career advancement.
-One of the greatest aspects of Breckenridge's local economy is its job prospects.
+One of the greatest aspects of the economy in Breckenridge is its job prospects.
 Breckenridge has an average unemployment rate of just 4.4%, which is 66% lower than the national average.
 Breckenridge also has projected future job growth of about 48%, compared to the national average of 33.51%.
 While this ski town is most well-known for its tourism, Breckenridge's tech and startup companies are beginning to attract notice, such as:

 - LadyBits Dev